-A mechanic will be onsite at the Start Line and the Medina Elementary rest stop along the longer 24-mile route.
+A mechanic will be onsite at the Start Line, at Recycled Cycles and the Medina Elementary rest stop along the longer 25-mile route.

 First Aid Locations

 A first aid locations will be at the Start Line and the Medina Elementary rest stop.
+Medical riders wearing red medical jerseys will be riding with you on the route.
 All support vehicles will have basic first aid kits and will be able to support with minor injuries.